New Jersey Personal Injury Law and Settlements

 Our firm focuses on severe injury and wrongful death lawsuits.
 Though we are a national law firm, we collaborate with local attorneys in New Jersey – the best New Jersey lawyers we know – to maximum settlement amounts and jury payouts for our client’s personal injury and wrongful death cases.

 Wondering about the costs of having two law firms represent you?
 It costs you nothing extra.
 We shoulder the expenses for your New Jersey lawyers, partnering only with the best, and the costs come from our attorneys’ fees.
+This is really important – you don’t have to guess who is the best personal injury lawyer in New Jersey.
+We are picking out the local attorney for you.
 You won’t be billed any additional contingency fees for the collaboration of two law firms over one.
+The fee is exactly the same.
 Moreover, you only incur a fee if you secure a settlement or receive a jury payout.

 If you’ve experienced an injury and think you might have a valid civil claim, reach out to us today at 800-553-8082 or request a free, no-obligation consultation online.